Bugle is intended to work on any POSIX-compliant operating system

 X Windowing System.
 The code to intercept X events can be disabled

-Here is the list of steps I used to install on Windows, including support for the debugger.
+Here is the list of steps I used to install on 64-bit Windows, including support for the debugger.
 Except where noted, the versions numbers were the latest available at the time, but newer versions may work too.
+Similarly, I've listed the directory names I used, but there is no reason you can't change them, and in some cases install several packages to one directory.
+However, installing packages like GTK+ on top of MinGW's directory structure is not recommended, because it makes it impossible to use those packages from a different compiler (such as MSVC).

 Download and install Python 2.7 for Windows x86.
 Do not use Python 3.x, as some of the code in bugle is not Python 3 compatible.
-Also do not use the x86-64 version of Python, as the SCons installer will not detect it.
+Also do not use the x86-64 version of Python, as the SCons installer will not detect it (this has not been tested for a while: it might be fine now).

 Download and install SCons 2.1.